 The midfielder started 45 matches for the Zips in two seasons at Akron.
 He finished his college career with eight assists and one goal.
 Trapp was a two-time All-MAC First Team honoree in both seasons at Akron.
 As a freshman, Trapp was named MAC Newcomer of the Year and the top freshman in the nation by TopDrawerSoccer.com.

-Trapp has earned 15 caps as a member of the U.S. U-20 National Team, helping the team qualify for the 2013 FIFA U-20 World Cup where he earned three caps in group play.
-Was one of five finalists for U.S. Soccer’s 2013 Young Male Athlete of the Year award.
-Was called-in U-20 duty for the Toulon Tournament held from May 28 to June 8, 2013 and earned four caps.
+Prior to that, Trapp earned 15 caps as a member of the U.S. U-20 National Team, helping the team qualify for the 2013 FIFA U-20 World Cup where he earned three caps in group play.
+He was one of five finalists for U.S. Soccer’s 2013 Young Male Athlete of the Year award, an honor that he went on to win.
+He was called-in for U-20 duty at the Toulon Tournament, held from May 28 to June 8, 2013 and earned four caps.
 The midfielder earned a 2013 CONCACAF U-20 Championship Best XI selection, scoring one goal in the tournament.
 Trapp also competed with the U-14, U-15 and U-18 National Teams.

 Trapp is the son of John and Liz Trapp.
 His grandfather emigrated from Greece where he played semi-professional soccer.
 Outside of MLS, Trapp supports Dortmund as his favorite club and is a fan of the Cincinnati Bengals outside of soccer.
 In his spare time, Trapp likes playing euchre, reading fiction books and watching movies, specifically sci-fi and fantasy flicks.
 His favorite soccer memory is when he served as the captain of the U.S. Under-20 team in 2013.
 Trapp’s favorite vacation spot is Lake Charlevoix, Michigan and he’d love to travel to New Zealand someday.
 His role model is his father, John.
 Trapp looks-up to soccer star Xabi Alonso.